rocker-org/rocker/rstudio/README.md

 ## Quickstart

-    docker run -d -p 8787:8787 rocker/rstudio
+    docker run -d -p 8787:8787 -e PASSWORD=yourpassword rocker/rstudio

-Visit `localhost:8787` in your browser and log in with username:password as `rstudio:rstudio`.
+Visit `localhost:8787` in your browser and log in with username as `rstudio` and the password you set.

 ## Notes: